-There were zombies in film and literature long before NOTLD, mindless creatures resurrected by magic and that served some living master.
+There were zombies in film and literature long before NOTLD, mindless creatures animated by magic and that served some living master.
 EC's great line of horror comics in the 1950s delighted in things like ghastly, putrefying corpses that returned to life to right some wrong done them while they yet lived.
-Richard Matheson's 1954 book "I Am Legend" introduced the idea of humanity being overrun by the victims of a plague that turns them into non-supernatural vampires.
+Richard Matheson's 1954 book "I Am Legend" introduced the idea of humanity being overrun by the victims of a plague that turns them into non-supernatural--and very zombie-like--vampires.
 Pieces of what came together in NOTLD have a varied lineage (and all of the ancestors I've just mentioned have been acknowledged as inspirations by the film's creators) but as a package, the rotting, self-propelled corpse that returns to life, consumes the flesh of the living, can only die via destruction of its brain and that overruns civilization belongs strictly to NOTLD.

 Critics read much into the film and, indeed, there was much there to read.
 Its creators, George Romero, John Russo and co., have denied they'd set out to make any big social statements.
 NOTLD goes where it does because of the temperaments of those who created it and because of the times in which it was made (which it reflects).
 The basic concept was original and solid and in the execution it was well-written, well directed, well played--a great, dark, relentless pressure-cooker of a horror picture show about the world coming to an end.